nestybox/sysbox/README.md

 The Sysbox project is not meant for people looking for a commercially supported solution.
 For such a solution, refer to the Sysbox Enterprise Edition (sysbox-EE) in the [Nestybox website](https://www.nestybox.com).
-Sysbox-EE uses Sysbox at its core, but complements it with enterprise-level features and support.
+Sysbox-EE uses Sysbox at its core, but complements it with enterprise-level features for improved security and efficiency, as well as Nestybox support.

 See [here](#relationship-to-nestybox) for more on the relationship between the Sysbox open-source project and Nestybox.